How to write my invitation note or my prospecting message on LinkedIn?

 The value proposition comes right after the hook.
 If you use a question in the teaser, the value proposition provides some answers to that question.

-In one or two sentences maximum, you must state as clearly as possible what you offer in your activity (B2B, solution, service, SaaS? …) and how what you offer is consistent with the problem encountered by your target.
+In one or two sentences max you must state as clearly as possible what you offer in your role(a solution/service/SaaS?…) and how what you offer is the solution to the problem your target faces.

 You need to say enough so that your prospect will want to know more after reading your value proposition, by visiting your website for example.